allap103/SRD-Arena/README.md

 integration.

 The project is under active development.
-Its implemented combat rules and authored content cover only the functionality described by the repository's tests and documentation.
+Its implemented combat rules and authored content cover only partial functionality.

 ## Run the application

 The project uses [uv](https://docs.astral.sh/uv/) and requires Python 3.14 or newer.

-    uv sync
+> uv sync
-    uv run srd-arena
+> uv run srd-arena

 or
-    uv run srd-arena --seed 42
+> uv run srd-arena --seed 42

 To run the application with seed 42.
 Note that die rolls will only be the same between different executions of the same encounter if participants also perform the same steps between encounters.

 ## Quality checks